 When your little one is on the move, a baby gate will be one of the most useful pieces of nursery kit you’ll buy.
-It can stop her from accessing places you don’t want her to go, such as the stairs or the kitchen, and keep her from wandering off where your eyes can’t follow.
+Stair gates can stop her from accessing the stairs while she's too small to be be up there by herself and also keep her from wandering off where your eyes can’t follow so she stays safe in your home.

-There’s a wealth of products on the market, here’s how to choose the best one for you.
+There’s a wealth of safety gate products on the market, here’s how to choose the best one for you.

 How to choose the perfect baby gate